If your child is starting at secondary school this September, you might be considering getting them their first phone.

 Turn Bluetooth off on phones belonging to very young children and advise older children never to accept Bluetooth messages from strangers.

 Camera: Taking photos using a phone camera is fun and a good way to encourage creativity.
-From your phone it’s easier than ever to take a photo and post it on Facebook, or shoot a video and post it to YouTube using wi-fi or 3G/4G.
+It’s easier than ever to take a photo or video and post it on Facebook or YouTube.

 What might seem like harmless fun to your child could get them in trouble with a school or friends’ parents.
-Advise your child of the consequences of posting private content online and ensure Facebook privacy settings are locked down.
+Talk to your child of the consequences of posting private content online and how easy it is for photos to be shared.

-GPS: Many new phones include a GPS antenna, used for determining the location of the phone for services like Google Maps.
-Facebook and FourSquare use GPS data or location-based services, enabling the user to “check in” at a specific place.
+GPS: Many smartphones include a GPS antenna, used for determining the location of the phone for services like Google Maps.
+Facebook use GPS data or location-based services, enabling the user to “check in” at a specific place.

-If activated the location of your child can be posted on his or her feed for all “Friends” to see.
-That’s why it’s so important to ensure your child’s Facebook privacy settings are secure.
-Go into the settings menu, look for location settings and turn them off.
-Some networks will also turn off location services, so contact your network provider.
+If activated, the location of your child can be posted on his or her feed for all “Friends” to see.
+That’s why it’s so important to ensure your child’s Facebook and WhatsApp privacy settings are secure.
+Go into the Settings menu, look for Location settings and turn them off.

-Don’t be put off choosing a phone for your child – mobiles are a fantastic way to check your child is safe, just do your research and educate your child about the dangers of choosing a mobile phone.
+Don’t be put off getting a phone for your child – mobiles are a fantastic way to keep in touch with your child, just do your research, get the most suitable phone and educate them about potential dangers.